ryanpig/finviz-rs/README.md

 #### Crate features
 - Retrieve multiple tables: retrieve all possible combinations of enum variants by iterator
 - Output to a table: easily format and display the fetched data in a table format for convenient viewing and analysis.
-- Output to a CSV file: export the data to a CSV file, allowing for seamless integration with other tools and workflows.
+- Output to `csv` file or `json` format: export the data to `csv` & `json`, allowing for seamless integration with other tools and workflows.
 - Save stock chart image: capture and save stock chart images to local file system